yairemartinez/it-ticket-sim-lab/tickets/Ticket-01-Account-Lockout/03-troubleshooting.md

 For futher confirmation here is a screenshot of the lockout in a log.

 <img width="800" height="400" alt="Screenshot 2026-01-20 232702" src="https://github.com/user-attachments/assets/b06a7cb3-f216-43a4-ba11-fc85df4f72f3" />

+The Event ID 4740 entry showed the Caller Computer Name as WIN11-01, confirming the source of the lockout.